fduca/GoUbiquitous/README.md

 ---------------
 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+Remeber to add your own weather api key under the build.gradle of the app module

 Support
 -------